 Distribution strategies continue to evolve as insurers devise ways to better utilize technology to support traditional distribution networks, as well as ways to reach customers through new channels.
 This panel of experts will discuss technology-led shifts in the overall distribution landscape: What key capabilities do so-called “bionic agents” need in order to increase cost efficiency and revenue growth?
 Will online-only and mobile-first channels become more prevalent as customers demand greater transparency and speed in the purchasing process?
 What new market opportunities are developing as insurers experiment with partnerships that extend beyond financial services and into the tech industry?

-Ben Bengtson, Global Leader Insurance Industry Markets, Cognizant Technology Systems
+Ben Bengtson, Senior Vice President, Global Leader Insurance Industry Markets, Cognizant

 This keynote examines the decision-making process executives are using to determine what is and is not working in their pursuit of innovation and change.

 Maurice Greenberg, Chairman and CEO, C.V.
 Starr & Co